 A vision statement was developed from a process that gathered over 600 words from individuals who were asked to describe their ideal St. John.
 These words were gathered on paper at churches and community events, and on large chalkboards placed in public spaces around the island.
 Image of board and word cloud.
-From these words, visioning phrases were compiled.
+From these words, visioning phrases were compiled, then voted on at a public meeting.
 The phrases that rose to the top were then combined into the community's vision for the future.